cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 4. During `PrepareProposal`, a Comet validator will reap transactions from the mempool by way of an RPC call.

-Additionally, when transactions are received by the local mempool instance from foreign mempool instances, it is expected that the local mempool instance will send the transaction to the application for validation (similar to how `CheckTx` currently functions).
+Additionally, when transactions are received by a remote mempool instance from foreign remote mempool instances, it is expected that the mempool instance will send the transaction to the application for validation (similar to how `CheckTx` currently functions) prior to inclusion.

 #### Scalable mempool